bodo-ai/Bodo/docs/development/install.rst

 Building Documentation
 ----------------------

-The documentation is under the `docs` directory of the repository and uses the reStructuredText format.
+The `documentation <https://docs.bodo-inc.com/_build/html/index.html>`_ is under the `docs` directory of the repository and uses the reStructuredText format.
 It is built with `Sphinx <http://www.sphinx-doc.org>`_ and the bootstrap theme::

     conda install sphinx
     pip install sphinx_bootstrap_theme

 After updating documentation, run :code:`make html` in the `docs` folder to build.
+Open `index.html` to view the documentation.

 Building from Source on Windows